John David Norman: Later crimes and commitment

 Norman was convicted of child molestation in Colorado in 1988 and of distributing child pornography in California in 1995 and 1998.
 He was released from prison in California in 1999 but was declared a sexually violent predator and was detained indefinitely at Atascadero State Hospital.
+His psychiatrist, Dr. James Reavis, said about Norman: "John is an unrepentant adult male sex offender who in my opinion will go to his grave without any remorse for what he has done."
 He was eventually released from Atascadero to the rural town of Boulevard, California, under strict conditions.
 On February 2, 2009, Norman violated those conditions by giving a suggestive note containing his contact information to a 19-year-old grocery bagger in El Centro.
 In March 2009, he was ordered back into state custody, this time at Coalinga State Hospital, where he died in 2011.

 Possible connection to Dean Corll

-Following Norman's 1973 arrest in Dallas, news reports indicated police were investigating if he had any ties to serial killer Dean Corll, who had murdered at least twenty-nine teenage boys and young men in the Houston area between 1970 and 1973.
+Following Norman's 1973 arrest in Dallas, news reports indicated police were investigating if he had any ties to serial killer Dean Corll, who had murdered at least 29 teenage boys and young men in the Houston area between 1970 and 1973.
 Corll was himself killed on August 8, 1973, by his accomplice Elmer Wayne Henley, just days before Norman's arrest.
 Norman had previously lived in Houston, as evidenced by his 1954 and 1956 arrests there.
 Additionally, a source who tipped off police about the Odyssey Foundation was a male prostitute involved in the organization who became scared after an unidentified man in Houston requested his services.

 Henley gave a statement to police following Corll's death in which he stated that Corll claimed to be involved with a Dallas-based organization that "bought and sold boys, ran whores and dope and stuff like that".
 Police stated they did not think Corll's other accomplice, David Owen Brooks, was involved with the Odyssey Foundation, but also did not rule out Corll and Henley as being involved, though they stated they had no evidence establishing any connection.
 In 1975, however, the Houston Police Department reported finding pictures depicting eleven of Corll's victims during a raid on a child prostitution ring, once again raising the possibility of connections to Norman.